Acknakxfer/simgal/README.md

         mkdir slideshow
         cd slideshow
-- Copy `simgal.py` and `America_en.ini` into it and edit to suit your needs: language, title, source dir with images, resolutions and captions
+- Copy `simgal.py` and `America_en.ini` into it and edit to suit your needs: language, title, source dir with images, resolutions.
+AND one line for each slide (with optional captions)
 - Start generating:

         ./simgal.py --verbose --verbose America_en.ini